jnestruch/udacity-ipnd/5.backend project/README.md

 There are different solutions for this item, like the creation of a **View**, but it's also possible to use a single query to achieve the same results, by using a `filter` clause that extends the aggregate functions.

-To have the new column with the calculated value we use:
+To have the new column with the calculated value we can use:
 ```
 count(status) filter (WHERE status LIKE '4%' OR status LIKE '5%') / count(*)
 ```